dhruvindsd-dev/meme-media-backend/readme.md

 # Steps to run :

-- initlise a virtual env using virtualenv
+- initialise a virtual env using virtualenv

 - install all packages using requirements.txt